 Working with resources

-Resourcing is a major aspect of my approach developed from my experience of working with trauma.
+Resourcing is a keystone of my approach developed from my experience of working regularly with clients who were experiencing acute trauma.
 Resources are things that have meaning for us, which we can connect to at difficult times.
 When we can draw on resources we have the ability to steady ourselves in the midst of overwhelm; a process known as self-regulation, or ‘grounding’.
 This can create agency and resilience amid the turbulence of difficult thoughts, emotions, and circumstances.